cabforum/servercert/docs/BR.md

   To prevent resource exhaustion attacks, CAs SHOULD limit the length of CNAME chains that are accepted.
 However CAs MUST process CNAME chains that contain 8 or fewer CNAME records.

+# APPENDIX B – CAA CONTACT Tag

+The syntax for the contact property is similar to the iodef property.
+It allows domain owners to publish contact information in DNS in addition to WHOIS for the purpose of validating domain control.

+## CAA contact Property

+contact <URL> :  The contact property entry specifies the authorized means of contacting the holder of the domain or another party who is authorized to approve issuance of certificates for the domain.

+The contact property specifies a means of contacting the domain holder, or another party that is authorized to approve issuance of certificates for the domain in question.

+The contact property takes a URL as its parameter.
+The following URL scheme types SHOULD be implemented:

+mailto: An SMTP email address where the domain holder or other authorized party can be contacted.

+tel: A telephone number where the domain holder or other authorized party can be contacted.

+Schemes other than "mailto:" or "tel:" MUST NOT be used.
+Telephone numbers MUST be globally unique and include the country code.

+The following is an example where the holder of the domain specified the contact property using both an email address and a phone number.

+$ORIGIN example.com
+.
+CAA 0 issue “ca.example.net”
+.
+CAA 0 contact “mailto:domainowner@example.com”
+.
+CAA 0 contact “tel:+1 310 555 1212”

+## Support for Legacy Systems

+Some systems still do not have sufficient support for CAA records.
+To allow users of those systems to specify contact information, a legacy format using text records is allowed.
+The CAA contact property SHOULD be used instead of TXT records, where feasible.

+The DNS TXT record MUST be placed on the "\_caa_contact" subdomain of the domain being validated.
+The DNS record MUST be named "domain-authorization-email" or "domain-authorization-phone".
+The value of "domain-authorization-email" MUST contain a valid email address, or it cannot be used.
+The value of "domain-authorization-phone" must be a valid, globally unique phone number, including country code, or it cannot be used.